rogerzhezhe1994/rogerzhezhe1994.github.io/_pages/about.md

   - /about.html
 ---

-I am an Optical Network Engineer in Amazon Web Services (AWS), working on [metrics design, monitoring, and optimization of AWS super-large-scale cloud computing and networking infrastructure](https://aws.amazon.com/blogs/networking-and-content-delivery/a-continuous-improvement-model-for-interconnects-within-aws-data-centers/).
-Previously, I obtained Ph.D in Electrical Engineering from University of Southern California (USC) in 2022, with a research interest in digital signal processing, signal and system, communications, and machine learning.
-Before joining USC, I completed my B.Eng in Information Engineering from Zhejiang University in 2016, where I was selected to Advanced Honor Class of Engineering Education Program (ACEE) in ChuKochen Honors College (top 2% selected among all engineering students).
+I am an Optical Network Engineer in Amazon Web Services (AWS), working on [optimization of AWS hyper-scale cloud infrastructure](https://aws.amazon.com/blogs/networking-and-content-delivery/a-continuous-improvement-model-for-interconnects-within-aws-data-centers/).
+Previously, I obtained Ph.D in Electrical Engineering from University of Southern California (USC) in 2022, advised by [Prof. Alan E. Willner](https://ee.usc.edu/~willner/).
+Before joining USC, I completed my B.Eng in Information Engineering from Zhejiang University in 2016, where I was selected to Advanced Honor Class of Engineering Education (ACEE) Program in ChuKochen Honors College (top 2% selected among all engineering students).

+I have solid technical background in digital signal processing, signal and system, communications, and machine learning.
+Moreover, I have broad interest in AI/ML infrastructure, cloud computing and networking.

 Experience